 Registration and Information

-Event registration is $25 and will be accepted until 10 minutes prior to race time.
-Participants may also register online at http://mag7raceseries.com/.
-A family event for all ages and fitness levels, this is a great opportunity to enjoy the natural beauty of the Spring season at McCormick’s Creek State Park.
+Event registration is $20 if postmarked before April 11, or $25 after that date.
+Registration will be accepted until 10 minutes before race time.
+New this year is a 1-mile "Fun Run" starting just after the kick-off of the 5K.
+Registration for the Fun Run is $5 if postmarked before April 11, or $10 if postmarked after that date.
+Registration will be accepted until 10 minutes before race time.
+Participants may also register online.
+A family event for all ages and fitness levels, this is a great opportunity to enjoy the natural beauty of spring at McCormick’s Creek State Park.

 Packet pick-up will begin at 7:30 a.m. at the MCSP Nature Center.

 The ninth annual Mighty Mississinewa TriathlonSaturday, Sept.
 13, 2014